Transfer Student Merit Scholarship--Frequently Asked Questions

 Why might my scholarship offer from Thomas Jefferson be less than that from another law school?

 Another school may offer you more money, but you should carefully read the fine print.
-Consider whether you are being offered a guaranteed renewable scholarship dependent solely on being in good standing as we are offering you, or whether you are really being offered a one-year scholarship and a “lottery ticket.”
+Consider whether you are being offered a guaranteed renewable scholarship dependent solely on being eligible to enroll and being enrolled as we are offering you, or whether you are really being offered a one-year scholarship and a “lottery ticket.”
 If you need to achieve a stipulated GPA or rank in class to keep your scholarship, then what you have actually been offered is a one-year scholarship with a chance at having the scholarship renewed.
 By contrast, our scholarship is guaranteed, so long as you remain eligible to enroll and are enrolled at the law school.